-The Air Force ROTC Program is designed to recruit, educate and commission officer candidates through college campus programs based on Air Force requirements.
+Air Force ROTC is designed to recruit, educate and commission officer candidates through college campus programs based on Air Force requirements.

-Our mission is to develop quality leaders for the Air Force and build better citizens for America.
+Our mission is to develop quality leaders for the Air Force, Puerto Rico and America.

-Our vision is set on the highest standards to place us in a position of trust and respect in the Air Force, the educational community, government officials, and the nation.
+The AFROTC vision is to be a highly successful organization, respected throughout the Air Force, the educational community and the nation.